DYML

-DYML (105.7 FM), broadcasting as 105.7 Love Radio, is a radio station owned and operated by Manila Broadcasting Company.
+DYML (105.7 FM), broadcasting as 105.7 Love Radio, is a radio station owned and operated by MBC Media Group.
 The station's studio and transmitter are located at the 3rd Flr of Ricleah building San Miguel Village, Hemingway St. Brgy.
 Tiza, Roxas, Capiz.

 History

 2000-2014: Radyo Natin

 The station was inaugurated on January 1, 2000, as a community radio station under the Radyo Natin Network.
-Its studio and transmitter were located near Bagong Lipunan Trade Center.
+Its studio and transmitter were located near Bagong Lipunan Trade Center with a power of 1,000 watts.
 It went off the air sometime 2004.

 2015-present: Love Radio

 In February 2015, the station returned on air, this time as 105.7 Love Radio and became the city's only 24-hour radio station since DYRX decreased its operating hours to 18 hours a day in the mid-nineties.
+Its transmitter was increased to 5,000 watts after the transmitter was moved to its current location.

-In August 2015, after 8 months of regular broadcast, Love Radio emerged as the new No. 1 music station in the city per Kantar Media radio survey.
+In August 2015, after eight months of regular broadcast, Love Radio emerged as the new No. 1 music station in the city per Kantar Media radio survey.